Just one year after working with a real estate agent, over 70% of buyers have forgotten that agent’s name.

 Leave Them With Something To Remember You By

 Once you’ve closed a sale, it is not only courteous but smart, to leave the new homeowner with something that sports your branding.
 Think about things they will keep for a long time.
 Cheap pens or business cards won’t cut it.
-In order for it to last for years in a client’s household, the gift must be both durable and useful to them.
+For it to last years in a client’s household, the gift must be both durable and useful to them.

 Send Them Cards For Special Days